 - Separate foreign words and names written in katakana;

-- It has the function of a decimal point and a double hyphen;
+- Functions as a decimal point and a double hyphen;

-- Used in place of hyphens, dashes and colons when written vertically;
+- Used instead of hyphens, dashes, and colons when written vertically;

-Similar to the tilde accent, the difference is that it is in the middle (〜).
-It is often used for:
+Similar to the tilde accent, the difference is that it stays in the middle (〜).
+It is often used to:

-- To indicate tracks, used in place of kara and made;
+- Indicate ranges, used instead of kara and made;

-- To separate a title from a subtitle on the same line;
+- Separate a title from a subtitle on the same line;

-- To mark subtitles; To indicate origin フランス〜 (from France);
+- Mark subtitles; Indicate origin フランス〜 (from France);

-- To indicate a long or prolonged vowel with comic or beautiful effect;
+- Indicate a long or prolonged vowel with a comedic or beautiful effect;

-- To indicate or suggest that music is playing;
+- Indicate or suggest that music is playing;

 In Japanese, there are several types of brackets.
-They are used in pairs to separate or insert text within another text.
-In vertical writing, these brackets are rotated by 90º.
+They are used in pairs to separate or interpose text within another text.
+In vertical writing, these brackets are rotated 90º.
 See a list of brackets below:

 - { } – namikakko (波括弧);